-Fosphenytoin Sodium Injection, USP is a prodrug intended for parenteral administration; its active metabolite is phenytoin.
+Fosphenytoin Sodium Injection, USP is a prodrug intended for parenteral administration;

+its active metabolite is phenytoin.
 1.5 mg of fosphenytoin sodium is equivalent to 1 mg phenytoin sodium, and is referred to as 1 mg phenytoin sodium equivalents (PE).
 The amount and concentration of fosphenytoin is always expressed in terms of mg PE.

-The pharmacological class of the fosphenytoin sodium is hydantoin derivative, and the therapeutic class is anticonvulsant.
+The pharmacological class of fosphenytoin sodium is hydantoin derivative, and the therapeutic class is anticonvulsant.

-Fosphenytoin sodium injection, USP is marketed as a 2 mL fill in 5 mL vials containing a total of 100 mg PE/2 mL (50 mg PE/mL) and 10 mL vials containing a total of 500 mg PE/10 mL (50 mg PE/mL), for intravenous or intramuscular administration.
+Fosphenytoin sodium injection is marketed in 2 mL vials containing a total of 100 mg PE/2 mL (50 mg PE/mL) and 10 mL vials containing a total of 500 mg PE/10 mL (50 mg PE/mL), for intravenous or intramuscular administration.
 The concentration of each vial is 50 mg PE/mL.
-Fosphenytoin Sodium Injection, USP is supplied in vials as a sterile solution in Water for Injection, USP, and Tromethamine, USP (TRIS) (12.11 mg/mL), buffer adjusted to pH 8.6 to 9.0 with either Hydrochloric Acid, NF, or Sodium Hydroxide, NF.
-Fosphenytoin Sodium Injection, USP is a clear, colorless to pale yellow, sterile solution.
+Fosphenytoin sodium injection is supplied in vials as a ready-mixed solution in Water for Injection, USP, and Tromethamine, USP (TRIS), buffer adjusted to pH 8.6 to 9.0 with either Hydrochloric Acid, NF, or Sodium Hydroxide, NF.
+Fosphenytoin sodium injection, sodium injection.

-The chemical name of fosphenytoin is 5,5-diphenyl-3-[(phosphonooxy)methyl]-2,4-imidazolidinedione disodium salt.
+The chemical name of fosphenytoin is 5,5-diphenyl-3-[(phosphonooxy)methyl]-2,4imidazolidinedione disodium salt.
 The molecular structure of fosphenytoin is: